The Best Composting Toilet Medium (and How to Use It)

 Ashes and lime

-If you've read the Humanure book, you will have read Joseph Jenkins saying that you must use plant cellulose over other materials.
+If you've read the Humanure Handbook, you will have read Joseph Jenkins saying that you must use plant cellulose over other materials.
 Ashes, lime, and sand can be toxic to plants or degrade the soil acidity you'll later need for plant growth.
 However, a little ash can be helpful if you are not separating liquid waste from your solid chamber.
 Wood ash from your campfire is very alkaline, which raises the PH and can help prevent the formation of ammonia (a common reason for a smelly toilet).

-What is the best medium to use in a composting toilet?
+What is the Best Medium to Use in a Composting Toilet?

 Which medium is best will depend on your style of toilet and your location.
 We prefer using by products of manufacturing and advocate sourcing it locally if you can.
-Here's our recommendations for each type of toilet but we suggest choosing what makes sense to your situation.

-Urine Diverting Toilets without an agitator
+Urine diverting toilets without an agitator

 For urine diverting toilets without an agitator like Cuddy Lite you have less need to absorb excess moisture so any of the above mediums are suitable and whichever is most convenient for you will be ok.

-Urine Diverting Toilets with an Agitator
+Urine diverting toilets with an Agitator

 For smaller units, this will depend on whether you have an agitator or not.